-This tutorial shows how to create active PDF links using the Professional edition. novaPDF is a PDF creator that allows generating PDF files from any Windows application that supports printing.
+This tutorial shows how to create clickable active PDF links using novaPDF.
+This is a PDF creator that allows generating PDF files from any Windows application that supports printing.
 If you don't have novaPDF installed, use the Download page to download and install it.

 file://" or telephone numbers in your original document to clickable active PDF links can be done by following these steps:

-Optionally you can also configure there how you wish to show the links in the PDF file (border type, style, width, color and font color).
-Press OK and your preferences will be saved.
-Further created PDF files will include PDF links (if available in the correct format in the original document
+- Optionally you can also configure there how you wish to show the links in the PDF file (border type, style, width, color and font color).
+Press Save and your preferences will be saved.
+Further created PDF files will include PDF links.

 Example of text that gets converted to active PDF links